chikakoo/seq64/README.md

 ## Changes from the Orginal version 1.5
-Modifies and adds some of the effects that exist in seq64 2.0+, for those who prefer the old one with the audio bank features.
+*Intended for OoT V1.0 specifically!* Modifies and adds some of the effects that exist in seq64 2.0+, for those who prefer the old one with the audio bank features.

 Renames and additions:
 - (72) Chn Release Rate (new)